 One of our go-to and very affordable favorites is this waterproof model made by Kuluner.

 Let the bird rest for about 15-30 minutes before carving and serving so that the juice stays in the meat where you want it.

 How Do You Know When a Smoked Turkey is Done?

-A good digital wireless thermometer is also a must when cooking large peices of meat like a turkey.
+A good digital wireless thermometer is also a must when cooking large pieces of meat like a turkey.